 *This position may be covered by a Voluntary Employee Beneficiary Association (VEBA)

 You are REQUIRED to attach a cover letter and resume at the time of application.

 In your cover letter please address the following question:

-In your resume, include all work experience that would help you qualify for this position, including duties and dates of employment (month & year - start & end).
+In your resume, include all work experience you have held that would help you qualify for this position, including duties and dates of employment (month & year - start & end).